 An interpretive node (P.2.6) that might include picnic amenities, bike racks, and public art could be placed on the west side of Johnson Parkway.
 This will provide both Grand Round and Hmong Village Shopping Center users a place to stop and shop and enjoy refreshments in a park setting.
 An opportunity for public art (P.3.21) also exists below the railroad bridge.
-Corridor markers (P.3.22 & P.3.23) are programed for the southwest and northeast corners of Johnson Parkway and East 7th Street.
+A corridor marker (P.3.22) is programed for the southwest corner of Johnson Parkway and East 7th Street.